faasm/granny-experiments/tasks/makespan/elastic.md

-# Makespan Experiment (Elastic Scaling Version)
+# Improving Utilization with Elastic Policy

 In this experiment we study the benefits of using Granules to elastically scale shared memory applications when there are idle CPU cores.
+We implement a management policy that, when an OpenMP app hits a barrier control point, attempts to elastically assign co-located, idle, vCPUs to the same app.

 For each experiment run, we increase the cluster size (in terms of number of VMs) and the number of jobs in the tasks, proportionally.